What to know if you just got the Johnson & Johnson vaccine

 Officials will now study the cases of the people who have been affected after taking the J&J vaccine.
 All were women between the ages of 18 and 48 (how many of the 6.8 million total people who received the shot are in this demographic is unclear).
 It’s possible that there may be a commonality between them, and that people could potentially be tested before receiving the vaccine to screen out those who are at more risk.
 But little is known so far about why it might be happening.

 “It’s definitely going to need some more investigation and a lot of data gathering to try and figure out if this is something that has to do with the class of vaccines, or potential other interactions,” Gronvall says.
 “People should take whatever comfort they have to know that this is the way the system is supposed to work—we are investigating any potential side effects and we’ll make a determination if it’s something that people need to be worried about.
 This is not something that’s political.
 It’s led by the available medical and scientific data.”
 The pause is likely to last only for days, an FDA official said today.
-That’s still a major setback for the vaccine rollout at a critical time
+That’s still a major setback for the vaccine rollout at a critical time.

 Federal officials also want to take time to educate doctors about how to treat this type of blood clots, which is different than the blood clots that sometimes occur if people are stuck sitting on a plane for hours.
 The normal treatment involves a blood thinner called heparin, but in this case, heparin could actually make things worse.
 It’s not clear what steps, if any, people who received the vaccine might be able to take in advance to help avoid an adverse reaction.